First published March 4, 2020.

 - Hotel options: See my DC guide for recommendations.
 The J.W.
 Marriott is the closest recommended option.

-- Nearby attractions include: Smithsonian Museums: Museum of African American History and Culture and Natural History, National Mall (Washington Monument, World War II Memorial), National Archives, National Gallery of Art, Ronald Reagan Building and International Trade Center (contains pieces of the Berlin Wall and the Woodrow Wilson Presidential Memorial Exhibit), and the new National Children’s Museum
+- Nearby attractions include: Smithsonian Museums: Museum of African American History and Culture and Natural History, National Mall monuments and memorials, National Archives, National Gallery of Art, Ronald Reagan Building and International Trade Center (contains pieces of the Berlin Wall and the Woodrow Wilson Presidential Memorial Exhibit), and the National Children’s Museum

 Books to Read: